Alivexem/CreatorPass/README.md

 ### CONCLUSION

 CreatorPass was built during Reown bounty timeline, being an idea i've had for a long time - it isn’t just a bounty submission.
 I needed a spark and hope for support, it’s a blueprint for the future of content monetization around the world.
 The goal is to onboard a new wave of users (both web2 and non-solana crypto native users) to Solana and web3 through a seamless, user-friendly platform.

+##The Obvious

+I'll like to take account for my numerous commits to this project in a short timeline.
+My laptop can barely build a NextJs server so i just push the code and let vercel build it for me then i get feedback if there's an error.

 **Live Demo**: [CreatorPass.vercel.app](https://CreatorPass.vercel.app/)